-P points me at "Wikipedia knowledge: air-forger Connolley: The man who rewrote our worldview" and so on [cite.
+P points me at "Wikipedia knowledge: air-forger Connolley: The man who rewrote our worldview" and so on [cite].
 Not even original there; earlier at here].
 I'm reading it via google translate, of course.
-Its mostly a re-hash of the Solomon nonsense which I discussed in A child’s garden of wikipedia, part I. Obviously, the bit about me it the interesting bit, but they also whinge on about...
+Its mostly a re-hash of the Solomon nonsense which I discussed in A child’s garden of wikipedia, part I. Obviously, the bit about me is the interesting bit, but they also whinge on about...

 After a short pseudo-debate is from Wikipedia EIKE even on the blacklist has been set